 The purchasing agent or designee will notify the mayor of the committee's recommendation.
 A copy of the master scoring sheet and individual score sheets will be maintained by Contracts and Procurement.
-Contract negotiation may begin once the mayor has approved of the committee's recommendation.
+Contract negotiation may begin once the [mayor has approved of the committee's recommendation] the committee has made an award.
 Contracts and Procurement will give notice of the award to each proposer after the committee's recommendation has been approved.